shlok/streamly-archive/README.md

 import Data.Function ((&))
-import Data.Maybe (fromJust, fromMaybe) import Data.Void (Void) import Streamly.External.Archive (Header, headerPathName, readArchive) import Streamly.Internal.Data.Fold.Type (Fold (Fold), Step (Partial)) import Streamly.Internal.Data.Unfold.Type (Unfold) import qualified Streamly.Prelude as S
+import Data.Maybe (fromJust, fromMaybe) import Data.Void (Void) import qualified Streamly.Data.Fold as F import qualified Streamly.Data.Parser as P import qualified Streamly.Data.Stream.Prelude as S import Streamly.External.Archive (Header, headerPathName, readArchive) import Streamly.Internal.Data.Fold.Type (Fold (Fold), Step (Partial)) import Streamly.Internal.Data.Unfold.Type (Unfold)

 main :: IO ()
 main = do
   -- Obtain an unfold for the archive.
-    -- For each entry in the archive, we will get a Header followed -- by zero or more ByteStrings containing chunks of file data. let unf :: Unfold IO Void (Either Header ByteString) = readArchive "/path/to/archive.tar.gz"
+  -- For each entry in the archive, we will get a Header followed -- by zero or more ByteStrings containing chunks of file data. let unf :: Unfold IO Void (Either Header ByteString) =
+        readArchive "/path/to/archive.tar.gz"

-    -- Create a fold for converting each entry (which, as we saw -- above, is a Left followed by zero or more Rights) into a -- path and corresponding SHA-256 hash (Nothing for no data). let entryFold :: Fold IO (Either Header ByteString) (String, Maybe String) = Fold
+  -- Create a fold for converting each entry (which, as we saw -- above, is a Left followed by zero or more Rights) into a -- path and corresponding SHA-256 hash (Nothing for no data). let entryFold :: Fold IO (Either Header ByteString) (String, Maybe String) =
+        Fold
-                (\(mpath, mctx) e ->
+          ( \(mpath, mctx) e ->
               case e of
                 Left h -> do
                   mpath' <- headerPathName h
                   return $ Partial (mpath', mctx)
                 Right bs ->
-                            return $ Partial (mpath,
+                  return $
+                    Partial
+                      ( mpath,
                         Just . (`hashUpdate` bs) $
-                                    fromMaybe (hashInit @SHA256) mctx))
+                          fromMaybe (hashInit @SHA256) mctx
+                      )
+          )
           (return $ Partial (Nothing, Nothing))
-                (\(mpath, mctx) ->
+          ( \(mpath, mctx) ->
+              return
-                    return (show $ fromJust mpath,
+                ( show $ fromJust mpath,
-                                show . hashFinalize <$> mctx))
+                  show . hashFinalize <$> mctx
+                )
+          )

   -- Execute the stream, grouping at the headers (the Lefts) using the -- above fold, and output the paths and SHA-256 hashes along the way.
   S.unfold unf undefined
-        & S.groupsBy (\e _ -> isRight e) entryFold
+    & S.parseMany (P.groupBy (\_ e -> isRight e) entryFold)
-        & S.mapM_ print
+    & S.mapM print
+    & S.fold F.drain
 ```

 ## Benchmarks